PhilippeMarcMeyer/FieldsLinker/README.md

 You can link on a one to one basis or on a one to many basis.
 Fields can be declared as mandatory the result reporting an error in case there are not filled.

+### v0.91

+Fix `mobileClickIt` option:

+- if set to `true`, will use mobile mode, regardless of touch screen mode.
+- fix crash modeB `null` value
+- if selected (clicked), use CSS to invert element as visual feedback.

 ### v0.90
 Canvas calulations fixes and other various fixes.